Akshat4112/RecipeGenerator/README.md

 # RecipeGenerator

-Tech Stack needs to be defined
+Tech Stack needs to be defined <br>
-Extension needs to be decided, choices are Redis, Cassandra, Aws Athena We are storing user query data and timestamps, and we will EDA on that data into the dashboard using streamlit.io The Apps frontend will be on streamlit.io
+Extension needs to be decided, choices are Redis, Cassandra, Aws Athena <br>
+We are storing user query data and timestamps, and we will EDA on that data into the dashboard using streamlit.io <br>
+The Apps frontend will be on streamlit.io <br>
-The app will be hosted on AWS EC2
+The app will be hosted on AWS EC2 <br>